rollerworks/search/Resources/doc/overview.rst

 An FieldSet can be created on the fly or created when warming up the cache.

-See the :doc:configuration section for more information.
+See the :doc:`configuration` section for more information.

 Input
 ~~~~~